M

 Explore More

-Teaching English as a freelancer is a job that offers the ultimate flexibility.
+Teaching English online independently is a job that offers the ultimate flexibility.
 You can work from anywhere in the world, put in as many or as few hours as you want, and run your own business.
 It’s a great option for new teachers without experience, for experienced teachers looking for extra money on the side, or for anyone wanting to be their own boss and make a long-term career out of TEFL.
 Let’s take a look at what being a freelance English teacher entails!

 If you’re new to teaching, you’ll want to get initial training and qualification with a TEFL certificate.
 You can explore our online TEFL courses to get started!

-What is a freelance English teacher?
+What is an independent online English teacher?

 For more info on the differences between working with ESL companies and freelancing, read this next: Should I Work With a Company or for Myself?